CMMC Certification Assessment

 The most frequent failure points include:

-SSP that does not match the real environment
+SSP that does not match the actual environment

 Weak access control implementation